Is Your Attendance System Causing Payroll Errors?

 How to Decide: 4 Questions to Ask Before Choosing

-If your organization is scaling, managing multiple locations, or integrating payroll automation, facial recognition attendance systems typically provide better long-term value.
+If your organisation is scaling, managing multiple locations, or integrating payroll automation, facial recognition attendance systems typically provide better long-term value.

 Real Scenario: Manufacturing Company in India